 If you prefer a classier experience, do consider going to the rooftop bars of Bangkok where you can sip cocktails, enjoy elegant atmospheres while soaking up the city skyline.
 We recommend visiting Vertigo at Banyan Tree.
 Click here for more recommendations by Hotels.com.

 After a visit to the bustling Bangkok, extend your honeymoon vacation with a 3-hour drive to Hua Hin.
 Hua Hin, located in the Southern province of Thailand was once a quiet village but in the 1920s grew into a fashionable seaside retreat.
 The atmosphere here is peaceful and serene, which explains why the Thai royal family built their summer palaces here!
 Popular for kitesurfing, water sports, and sunbathing, it is very easy to get to Hua Hin from Bangkok.
 Simply rent a car or hire a driver to take you to this seaside escape.
-We visited Hua Hin earlier this September, and it was indeed charming.
-Stay tuned for our upcoming Hua Hin guide!
+We visited Hua Hin earlier this September, and it was simply charming in a laidback manner.

 Best time to visit Bangkok: